atheedom/JournalRank/README.md

 the following features using Java or Groovy.
 There is no need to persist any data to a database or to build a user interface.
 You should prove your code works by unit testing it to cover the features listed below.
 Automating your unit testing with Maven or Ant would be preferable.
-You have been asked to add a new feature to F1000 which provides the ability to rank journals.
+You have been asked to add a new feature which provides the ability to rank journals.

 Feature: Rank journals